 If an employee raises a genuine concern under this Policy, he or she will not be at risk of losing his or her job or suffering from retribution or harassment as a result.
 Any staff member who treats a whistle-blower unfairly will face disciplinary action.
 Provided that the employee is acting in good faith, it does not matter if he or she is mistaken.

 However, the Group does not condone frivolous, mischievous or malicious allegations.
 Appropriation action (including disciplinary action) may be taken against employees and other persons who made such allegations.

-The Group encourages the whistle-blower to identify himself/ herself when raising a concern or providing information.
+While a whistle-blower has the right and option to remain anonymous, the Group encourages the whistle-blower to identify himself/ herself when raising a concern or providing information.
 All concerns will be treated with strict confidentiality.